r001/qr-encoding/README.md

    The reason for this is that QR codes allow 1.6 times more numeric than alphanumeric characters.
 4. Since ethereum transactions use a lot of zeros, we use compression for zeros.
 5. We encode the from address in a way that we use its leftmost 4 hex digits (digits 0-3) the the 'middle' two digits (digits 18-19), and then the rightmost 4 digits (digits 36-39) are concatenated.
 Since signer must know the from address, we can spare digits by using only parts.

-6. We put together the transaction in three steps:
+We put together the transaction in four steps:

 1. A "flat string" representation of the transaction is created, that contains no unnecessary characters, and in which we put the fixed width components together to spare delimiters.
-2. The "flat string" is escaped (called 9 escape) to create a numeric string.
+2. The "flat string" is escaped (called 9 escape) to create a "numeric string".
-3. The numeric string compressed to create a compressed numeric string.
+3. The numeric string is "zero compressed" to create a "compressed numeric string".
-4. The compressed numeric string receives an error check byte to create a verified string.
+4. The compressed numeric string receives an error check byte to create a "verifiable string".

 ### The "flat string" representation of the transaction